 Polish indicates the finish on the diamond’s facets.

 Symmetry describes how proportionate a diamond is in certain areas and parameters.

-The naked eye is usually unable to tell the difference between two adjacent Color graded diamonds, although the price difference can be significant.
-It’s important to review the diamond closely as well as review the Color grading.
+The naked eye is usually unable to tell the difference between two adjacent color-graded diamonds, although the price difference can be significant.
+It’s important to review the diamond closely as well as review the diamond color grading.

-A diamond’s Clarity grade describes how clean a diamond is from blemishes and inclusions.
-The HRD grades Clarity on the following scale:
+A diamond clarity chart describes the options of how clean a diamond can be from blemishes and inclusions.
+The HRD grades clarity on the following scale: